roman-milk/roman-milk.github.io/jessicas-change-management.md

  Woah!
 He had just caught me off guard.
 I thought I had put him down a notch but the opposite was true.
 My revolt had only made him angry.

  "That's the right word there!"
 Matt took over turning the dice.
-Report_Story #2